How To Plan a Successful Cloud Migration Strategy

-At the end of a successful cloud migration, your organisation should be able to operate some or all of its systems on the cloud, without incurring massive costs or disrupting end-user experiences.
+At the end of a successful cloud migration, your organization should be able to operate some or all of its systems on the cloud, without incurring massive costs or disrupting end-user experiences.
 To achieve this goal, you need a carefully mapped plan that captures the various requirements from across the business.

 A move to the cloud can severely impact critical application data, legacy data, and application performance—making them important features in a migration.
-Keeping these features top of mind throughout the planning stages will help your business prioritise applications and systems to migrate while remaining compliant to data regulations.
+Keeping these features top of mind throughout the planning stages will help your business prioritize applications and systems to migrate while remaining compliant to data regulations.

 Key cloud migration considerations

 Applications require no installations and enable access from anywhere—but this can also introduce security threats and vulnerabilities.
-To mitigate these concerns, businesses need a cloud migration strategy that prioritises best-in-class security, while remaining compatible with both existing infrastructure and new cloud environments.
+To mitigate these concerns, businesses need a cloud migration strategy that prioritizes best-in-class security, while remaining compatible with both existing infrastructure and new cloud environments.
 As you build out your plan, these are some of the things to keep in mind.